PMI Scholar-Practitioner Award

 - The nominee may be a practitioner engaged with academia, or a scholar engaged in practice.

-- The nominee’s primary professional affiliation may be academic, corporate, government or nonprofit.
+- The nominee’s primary professional affiliation is not limited to but may be academic, corporate, government or nonprofit.

 - Sitting members of PMI’s Board of Directors may not participate in the nomination or evaluation process and are ineligible to receive this award.